ndcn/infer-subc/README.md

 ### TO-DO
 - QC for each step, each organelle
 - testing
-- package exported needs for a napari plugin (e.g.  organelle-segmenter-npe2)
+- package exported needs for a napari plugin (e.g.  organelle-segmenter-plugin)

 ## FRAMEWORKS & RESOURCES